ajnewport/Vertebral-Column-Classification/README.md

 # 1 Introduction

 This is a biomedical data set built by Dr. Henrique da Mota during a medical residence period in the Group of Applied Research in Orthopaedics (GARO) of the Centre Médico-Chirurgical de Réadaptation des Massues in Lyon, France.
+It consists of six numerical covariates and the class variable, with 310 observations; 210 are considered abnormal (AB), and 100 are normal (NO).
 In this project, I will apply both unsupervised and supervised analysis to the task of classifying whether a patient is normal or abnormal.
 In some other datasets there are three/four classes but we are working with the simpler dataset.

 This dataset is public and can be found at: https://www.kaggle.com/datasets/caesarlupum/vertebralcolumndataset or https://archive.ics.uci.edu/dataset/212/vertebral+column